 Pursuant to Section 404 of the Sarbanes-Oxley Act, our management is required to report upon the effectiveness of our internal control over financial reporting.
-When we lose our status as an "emerging growth company" and reach an accelerated filer threshold, our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting.
-The rules governing the standards that must be met for our management to assess our internal control over financial reporting are complex and require significant documentation, testing and possible remediation.
-To comply with the requirements of being a reporting company under the Exchange Act, we will need to upgrade our information technology systems; implement additional financial and management controls, reporting systems and procedures; and hire additional accounting and finance staff.
+When we lose our status as an "emerging growth company," if we do not qualify as a non-accelerated filer our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting.
+The rules governing the standards that must be met for our management to assess our internal control over financial reporting and possible remediation.
+To comply with the requirements of being a reporting company under the Exchange Act, we will need to uprade our information technology systems; implement additional financial reporting, setting and procedures; and hire additional accounting and finance staff.
 If we or, if required, our auditors are unable to conclude that our internal control over financial reporting is effective, investors may lose confidence in our financial reporting and the trading price of our common stock may decline.